 You will study in groups averaging no more than 16 in number (maximum 18).
-Each class will have 18 50-minute sessions each week Monday to Friday including individual and group guidance tutorials and one-to-one academic tutorials.
+Each class will have 16 or 18 50-minute sessions each week, depending on intake, Monday to Friday including individual and group guidance tutorials and one-to-one academic tutorials.
 You will also be expected to do at least an equal amount of out-of-class study.

 Each week classes focus on a topic of global importance and include a lecture and a seminar based on assigned readings as well as other skills classes in speaking, listening, reading, writing and grammar based on the topic and the reading texts.

 How will I be taught and assessed?

 A particular emphasis is placed on reading and writing academic English and you will be supported in producing extended writing as part of your assessment.
 Pre-Masters students also work in teams to engage in research projects using a range of methodologies and present their findings both orally and in the form of a written research report.